tvanier/peeps/README.md

 ## Configuration

-The peeps sample server (lib/server.js) accepts a JSON file where the listening port can be specified:
+Currently peeps is configured via a single JSON file, which contains different sections.
+The configuration can be passed to the peeps init function.
+Each contact source can be configured via a property of the global configuration object, see below an example with the ldap source.

+### Global search parameters

+The global search parameters are configured in the "search" property of the global configuration object.
+The available search parameters are:
+- maxSetSize (Number): the maximum size of a returned set of contacts, default is 20

 ```
 {
-  port: 8088
+  ...
+  "search": {
+    "maxSetSize": 15
   }
+}
 ```

-The configuration can be passed to the peeps init function.
-Each contact source can be configured via a property of the global configuration object, see below an example with the ldap source.

 ### LDAP source